 Add ~2-4 drops of a wetting agent per gallon of thermally distilled water.
 Run the records for about 15 min.
 Dry them.
 That is it!

-Popular wetting agents are Kodak Photo-Flo, Illford Illfotol or Tergikleen.
+Popular wetting agents are Kodak Photo-Flo, Ilford Ilfotol or Tergikleen.
 The wetting agent enhances the cleaning power of water by breaking the surface tension, and it prevents droplet formation on the records.
 The benchmark for the 'right' amount of wetting agent is that the records are coated with a smooth fluid film while they travel outside the fluid during the cleaning process.
-If you get droplets, just add another drop until the film is smooth.
+If you get droplets, just add another drop of the wetting agent until the film is smooth.

 Very Dirty Records:

-recommend using CleanerVinyl Micron fluid filtration to keep the fluid clean while the dirt is removed.
+We recommend using CleanerVinyl Micron fluid filtration to keep the fluid clean while the dirt is removed.
 This limits re-deposition.
 It also allows the cleaning of many batches of records before the cleaning fluid needs to be replaced.
 Without Micron filtration we recommend using two batches of liquid.
 One for an initial pre-clean to get rid of most of the dirt, and then a second to remove any leftover contamination from the pre-clean.
-Some of our customers reported using two ultrasonic cleaners in tandem to enhance throughput.

 How Many Records Can One Clean in One Batch of Cleaning Fluid?: